syovchev/jump-brackets/README.md

-# jump-brackets README
+# README

-A simple way to navigate between brackets and quotes within your source code.
+A simple Visual Studio Code allowing for a simple way to navigate between brackets and quotes within your source code.

 ## Usage